 Christian McFarlane, DVM

 Born and raised in Hamilton, Ontario, Dr. McFarlane holds a Bachelor of Science from the University of Guelph focusing on animal and cellular biology.
 Dr. McFarlane then received his Doctor of Veterinary Medicine from the Ontario Veterinary College.
-He holds a special interest in surgery, orthopedics, ultrasound, and oncology.
+He holds a special interest in internal medicine, endocrinology, ultrasound, and oncology.
 When he is not working at the Village Veterinary Clinic of Hamburg, Dr. McFarlane is a sports fanatic, as well as an avid musician and vocalist.
-He also likes to spend time outdoors with his dog Parker or cuddled up with his cats Ella, Phanee, and Miles.
+He also likes to spend time outdoors with his dog Parker or cuddled up with his cats Olive and Martini.

 Ed Reiller, DVM